 In 2020, I was leaning more toward fiction: I made my way through Westeros at a fair clip [but not as fast as in the last season, looking at you movie physics].
 I’d love to read more whimsical crack — is that an official genre?
 It should be.

-Now in 2021, I’ve returned again to nonfiction.
+During 2021, I returned again to nonfiction.
 First with A People’s History of the United States by Howard Zinn, recently I’ve finished History on Trial: My Day in Court with a Holocaust Deniar by Deborah E Lipstadt [an intense book surely, absolutely every person should read it], and I am presently started on an interesting intro to Proofiness: The Dark Arts of Mathematical Deception by Charles Seife.
 Next on the pile is Labour in Irish History by James Connolly.

 Generally, or why specifically?
 This is a truly important distinction.
 But of course the answer will be the same: whyever not?